Offshore sailing: How to find the right boat and the right crew?

-WHICH PORTS OF DEPARTURE TO EMBARK FOR AN OFFSHORE, TRANSATLANTIC OR TRANSPACIFIC SAILING TRIP FROM NORTH AMERICA?
+WHICH PORTS OF DEPARTURE FOR A TRANSATLANTIC OR TRANSPACIFIC FROM NORTH AMERICA?

-Transatlantic usually starts from the Caribbean to the Canary Islands sometimes via the Azores and/or Cape Verde Islands but there are many other ways to cross the Atlantic and to plan for an offshore adventure between America and Europe.
+Transatlantic crossings usually start from the Caribbean to the Canary Islands sometimes via the Azores and/or Cape Verde Islands but there are many other ways to cross the Atlantic and to plan for an offshore adventure between America and Europe.

 WHEN IS THE BEST TIME TO FIND A TRANSATLANTIC, TRANSPACIFIC OR OFFSHORE SAILBOAT?

 Long offshore passages are weather depending.
-Skippers will avoid bad weather seasons and especially hurricane seasons.
+Skippers of atlantic sailboats will avoid bad weather seasons and especially hurricane seasons.

-Offshore passages of the west coats follow the same time frame.
+Offshore passages of the west coast follow the same time frame.

-If you want o cross the Atlantic to Europe, you will look for boats in the spring.
-They usually leave the Caribbeans in April or May to spend the summer in Europe and mostly in the Mediterranean and will return to America’s in the fall.
+If you want to cross the Atlantic to Europe, you will look for atlantic sailboats in the spring.
+They usually leave the Caribbeans or the US in April or May to spend the summer in Europe and mostly in the Mediterranean.
+Most vessels will return to America in the fall.
 Most sailboats depart from the Canary Islands from October to February to take advantage of the trade winds, strong and regular downwind at the season.
 The bulk of the departures from the Canary Islands are in November to arrive in early December in the Caribbeans or in the south of the US (mainly Florida)

 WHEN IS THE BEST TIME TO START MY SEARCH FOR AN OFFSHORE OPPORTUNITY OR AN ATLANTIC SAILING TRIP?

 It is never too early to start looking for a boat owner preparing an offshore crossing and looking for crew.
-We advise boat owners looking for crew for an offshore passage, a transatlantic or a transpacific to start at least 6 months to a year in advance to have time to evaluate candidates and even to organize test sails.
+We advise boat owners looking for crew for an offshore passage, a an atlantic crossing or a transpacific to start at least 6 months to a year in advance to have time to evaluate candidates and even to organize test sails.
 Post a notice as soon as possible on Coboaters to find crew.
 If you are a crew, publish a boat request notice as early as possible even if you are not yet sure of your availability.
 Your goal is to be identified as a possible crew for offshore experience.